Engineering Services

 For locations meeting the initial screening criteria, a travel speed survey will be conducted to determine whether speeding is occurring through the study area.
 For vehicle speeds, it is not prudent to consider the highest speed at which motorists travel.
 Rather, the 85th percentile speed is typically considered, which is the speed at which 85% of the total traffic volume on a road is travelling at or below.
 The 85th percentile concept is based on the theory that the large majority of drivers:

-- are reasonable and prudent;
+- Are reasonable and prudent;

-- do not want to be involved in a motor vehicle accident; and
+- Do not want to be involved in a motor vehicle accident; and

-- desire to reach their destination in the shortest possible time.
+- Desire to reach their destination in the shortest possible time.